 How to Vote: 7 Simple Steps for Ballot Beginners

 With the 2024 election right around the corner, millions of newly eligible voters across the country are preparing to cast their ballot for the very first time.
-However, a Harvard report states that young Americans are less likely to vote in 2024 than they did in 2020 in the U.S., making it more important than ever that they turn up on Election Day.
+However, a Harvard report states that young Americans are less likely to vote in 2024 than they did in 2020, making it more important than ever that they turn up on Election Day.
 Additionally, first-time voters are the group least likely to register to vote and to cast their ballot come election time.

 There are many things to figure out if it’s your first-time voting, including your eligibility, timing, logistics, candidates, and more.
-Maybe you’re turning 18 and you’re not sure where to start, or maybe you’re eager to get involved in the electoral process.
+Maybe you’re turning 18 and you’re not sure where to start.
+Maybe you’re eager to get involved in the electoral process.
+Maybe you’re simply hoping to make decisions that have a greater social impact.
+No matter the reason, it’s important you to get your vote in, regardless if you’re already interested in activism or just warming up to politics.
 From researching candidates and picking your party to registering and casting your ballot, we’ve got you covered.
-Here’s what you need to know to exercise your right to vote.
+Read on to explore what you need to know to exercise your right to vote.

 Seven Steps to Casting Your Ballot